Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ---------------
 **Multiplayer over internet**

-In order to play over internet we need to have a built executable that is shared between all players, so please check out the section above.
+In order to play over internet, we need to have a built executable that is shared between all players.
+See the previous section.

 It is possible to connect between multiple instances of the same executable OR between executables and the editor that produced said executable.